OpenTaal/opentaal-openthesaurus/README.md

     grant all privileges on openthesaurus.* to 'openthesaurus'@'localhost';
     exit

-Test database with
+Test database with the following, should report on an empty set of tables.

     mysql -D openthesaurus -u openthesaurus -p
     ******
     show tables;
     exit

-should report on an empty set of tables.

 ## 2.2 Install Tomcat